 5. Magazine holders

 Magazine holders come in paper and plastic.
-They are avalable in many colours and patterns.
-Try to buy ones with solid sides so papers will not get caught and be hard to slide in.
+They are available in many colours and patterns.
+Try to buy ones with solid sides so papers will not get caught and it can be hard to slide in.
 Use a holder for each category of paper you need to file.
 You can colour code your systems making it easier to quickly access the files you need.
-You can turn them so the spines is facing out, label them, to reduce the vsiual clutter of seeing all the papers in each box.
+You can turn them so the spines are facing out, and label them, to reduce the visual clutter of seeing all the papers in each box.

 Contact her at firstname.lastname@example.org

 Click here to learn more about her online course Create an Organized Home.